pasientskyhosting/nginx-static/README.md

 ## Introduction
 This is a Dockerfile to build a container image for nginx only, with the ability to pull website code from git.
-The container also has the ability to update templated files with vaiables passed to docker in order to update your settings.

 This is for hosting static pages only and can be used as a template to build other nginx dockerfiles.